 Insurance companies in New York State are required by law to cover both video and phone counseling.
 I can’t comment on other states.
 During the pandemic, most insurance companies in New York State are also required to wave copays and deductables for telehealth sessions, making them much more affordable than meeting a counselor face-to-face.

 How do I pay you?

-You will have to pay by credit card on the patient portal.
-If you are new to me, I ask that you pay a $60 deposit before our first session.
+If you are not covered by insurance, you will have to pay by credit/debit/HSA card on the patient portal.
+If you are new to me, I ask that you pay a deposit in advance of our first session.